ISAITB/docs-itb-ta/source/communityDashboard/index.rst

       </output>
   </ps:ProcessResponse>

-A use case for such a trigger could be to prepare the organisation's configuration linked to the new conformance statement so that it can begin testing.
-This trigger processing could also be defined as a mandatory prerequisite through the use of a hidden but required property that is used as a control flag and set through the trigger's output.
+A use case for such a webhook could be to prepare the organisation's configuration linked to the new conformance statement so that it can begin testing.
+This webhook processing could also be defined as a mandatory prerequisite through the use of a hidden but required property that is used as a control flag and set through the webhook's output.

 .. _community__manage_resources: